Trento Installation Automation

 ansible-trento-*.rpm- Ansible collection for Trento installation

-| If a package is not provided in blob storage, it will be installed from the official SUSE release sources instead.
-This is useful when you want to test only a specific package (e.g., Ansible) while installing the rest from official SUSE release sources, or vice versa. |
+When install_rolling is disabled, packages available in Azure Blob Storage are configured with the highest repository priority.
+If a package is not provided in blob storage, it will be installed from the official SUSE release sources instead.
+This is useful when you want to test only a specific package (e.g., Ansible) while installing the rest from official SUSE release sources, or vice versa.
+When install_rolling is enabled, the Trento rolling repository from OBS is configured with the highest repository priority and Azure Blob Storage is skipped.

 GitHub Configuration